-Business Degrees in Missouri
+Business Schools in Missouri

-One of the most geographically centralized states in the country, Missouri straddles the line between the American Midwest and the Great Plains.
+One of the most geographically centralized states in the country, Missouri, straddles the line between the American Midwest and the Great Plains.
 The state earned the nickname “Gateway to the West” due to it being a popular launching point for expeditions heading west in the 1800s.
 This historical role is commemorated by the Gateway Arch, the famous landmark in Missouri’s largest city, St. Louis.
-The state has a balanced economy that features contributions from natural resources, agriculture, manufacturing, and services; this includes a growing technology industry.
+The state has a balanced economy that features natural resources, agriculture, manufacturing, and services; this includes a growing technology industry.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and also regionally accredited by the Higher Learning Commission (HLC).

 This article provides you with the data you need to choose the ideal Missouri business school for your needs based on various key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Missouri.

 Best business schools in Missouri according to US News data.

 - University of Missouri – #59 in Best Business Schools, #79 in Best Undergraduate Business Schools, #87 in Best Colleges for Veterans, #129 in Top National Universities, #61 in Top Public Schools

 - Washington University in St. Louis – #23 in Best Business Schools, #22 in Top Part-time MBA Programs, #14 in Best Undergraduate Business Schools, #19 in Top National Universities, #20 in Best Value Schools